mathlover3/PlatformApi/README.md

 ## SetHome
 sets the platforms home (basicly where it wants to be)

+## GetPos
+gets the posison of the platform USE THIS INSTEAD OF JUST GETTING THE TRASFORM!
+GETTING THE POS FROM THE TRANSFORM CAN CAUSE DESINKS DUE TO DIFRENCES IN FLOATING POINT IN DIFRENT CPUS!!!

 ## License
 This mod is released under the Creative Commons Attribution 4.0 license.
 See the `LICENSE` file for more information.